 - 2 T SAF Instant yeast

-- 12 lbs.
-General Mills Harvest King flour
+- 12 LB General Mills Harvest King flour

-- Combine the water, yeast, and salt in the bowl of a large mixer fitted with a dough hook.
-Mix at low speed for 5 minutes, or until yeast is fully dissolved.
-(Optional: You may add other dry ingredients such as black pepper, crushed red pepper, or herbs at this time.)
+- Combine the water, oil and salt in the bowl of a large mixer fitted with a dough hook.
+Stir to fully dissolve the salt. * * Optional: You may add other dry ingredients such as black pepper, crushed red pepper, or herbs at this time.

-- Turn the dough out onto a work surface and cover with a damp cloth to keep it from skinning.
-Let the dough rest for 10 minutes.
+- Turn the dough out onto a floured work surface and cover with a damp cloth to keep it from skinning.
+Rest for 10 minutes.

 - Scale the dough into pieces and shape into dough balls.
 Place the dough balls in a lightly oiled dough box and cover.
 At this point, the dough can be allowed to rise at room temp for 2-3 hours, or refrigerated overnight for use next day.
 Dough that has been refrigerated should be allowed to come to 60-70 degrees before baking.

 - Shape the dough into discs using a rolling pin or sheeter.
 Allow them to rest for just a few minutes before baking.